denblackstache/denblackstache/README.md

 ### Hi there 👋

-I'm currently making a medical transportation platform with Node.js, Ruby, Angular, React and lead teams as a Tech Lead.
+I'm Denis, deeply involved in building an advanced medical transportation platform.
+In my tech toolkit, I work with Node.js, Ruby, a bit of Java, Angular, and React.
+As a Tech Lead, I guide teams to success, fostering growth and experience.

-I also interested in functional programming and augmented/mixed reality.
+My interests include functional programming (especially 'OCaml') and exceptional UX design.
+Occasionally, I explore networking with Go Lang and delve into Lisp (Racket).
+Looking back, it's amusing to recall my early career experiments with nearly every PHP framework out there! 😄